Amur: Name

-The Russian name Amur comes the Tungusic term for “river”.
-Tungusic peoples are an ethno-linguistic group formed by the speakers of Tungusic languages (or Manchu–Tungus languages).
-They are native to Siberia and Northeast Asia.

-Historically, it was common to refer to a river simply as "water".
-There are similar words for "water" or "river" in a number of Asiatic languages: e.g. 물 mul ("water") in Korean, muren or mörön ("river") in Mongolian, and 水 midu > mizu ("water") in Japanese.
-The name "Amur" may have evolved from a root word for water, coupled with a size modifier for "Big Water".
+The etymology of the name Amur is unknown.
+One theory dictates that it entered into Russian through either the Evenki word amur or the Even word amar, both meaning "river" in their respective Tungusic languages.
+However, it is unclear whether Russian borrowed the name Amur from either Tungusic language rather than the other way around.
+An alternative theory suggests that Amur comes from mur, the word in Dagur, one of the Mongolic languages, for "big river".

-Its ancient Chinese names were Yushui, Wanshui and Heishui, formed from variants to shui, meaning "water".
-The modern Chinese name for the river, Heilongjiang means "Black Dragon River", while the Manchurian name Sahaliyan Ula, the Mongolian names " Amar mörön " (Cyrillic: Амар мөрөн) originates from the name " Amar " meaning to rest and Khar mörön (Cyrillic: Хар мөрөн) mean Black River.
+Its ancient Chinese names were Yushui, Wanshui and Heishui, with the latter name, meaning "black water", being the basis of the modern Chinese name Heilongjiang or "Black Dragon River", while the Manchurian name Sahaliyan Ula, the Mongolian names "Amar mörön" (Cyrillic: Амар мөрөн) originates from the name "Amar" meaning to rest and Khar mörön (Cyrillic: Хар мөрөн) mean Black River.

 Course

 The river rises in the hills in the western part of Northeast China at the confluence of its two major affluents, the Shilka and the Argun (or Ergune), at an elevation of 303 m.
 It flows east forming the border between China and Russia, and slowly makes a great arc to the southeast for about 400 km, receiving many tributaries and passing many small towns.
 At Huma, it is joined by a major tributary, the Huma He.
 Afterwards it continues to flow south until, between the cities of Blagoveshchensk in Russia and Heihe in China, it widens significantly as it is joined by one of its most important tributaries the Zeya.

 The Amur arcs to the east and turns southeast again at the confluence with the Bureya, then does not receive another significant tributary for nearly 250 km before its confluence with its largest tributary, the Songhua, at Tongjiang.
 At the confluence with the Songhua the river turns northeast, now flowing towards Khabarovsk, where it joins the Ussuri and ceases to define the Russia–China border.
 Now the river spreads out dramatically into a braided character, flowing north-northeast through a wide valley in eastern Russia, passing Amursk and Komsomolsk-on-Amur.
 The valley narrows after about 200 km and the river again flows north onto plains at the confluence with the Amgun.
 Shortly after, the Amur turns sharply east and into an estuary at Nikolayevsk-on-Amur, about 20 km downstream of which it flows into the Strait of Tartary.